hs-duesseldorf/se2rest/README.md

 ## 4.2 Implementation

+**!!!
+IMPORTANT !!!**: Before you start with the implementation, make sure you have [GLUON SCENE BUILDER FOR JAVA 11](https://gluonhq.com/products/scene-builder/#download) installed to manipulate FXML files from within a graphical user interface!

 ### 4.2.1.
 Create package structure

 Our client code organisation and thus the package structure will follow the model-view-controller pattern: the model package will include the very simple java classes that store the actual data, the view includes all classes that store the graphical user interface and the controller stores the program logic.
 On top of this we will also need service classes to communicate with the server.